quyennv.com

 • Pods run your containers (init containers, multi-container pods); Deployments manage replicas and rolling updates via ReplicaSet; Services (ClusterIP, NodePort, LoadBalancer, headless) and Ingress expose pods on the network.

-• Workloads: Use Job/CronJob for batch/scheduled tasks, DaemonSet for one pod per node, StatefulSet for stateful apps with stable identity and storage.
+• Workloads: Deployment for stateless apps; DaemonSet for one pod per node (logging, monitoring); StatefulSet for stateful apps with stable names and PVCs; Job for batch/completion; CronJob for scheduled Jobs.

 • Config: ConfigMap and Secret inject configuration; PersistentVolumeClaim and StorageClass provide persistent storage.